-Rossella Biscotti's work is a photomontage of shots taken within the framework of a robotic neurorehabilitation center in Rome, where patients relearn to articulate movements and walk in an upright position with the help of a so-called exoskeleton.
-The action of walking has already been at the center of Biscotti's works, such as On Walking (2017), a slab of cement representing the twelve steps taken by the artist during several months of physiotherapy.
-This autobiographical experience is also at the heart of Alfabeto, where the artist analyzes the dynamism of the Lokomat machine by crystalizing it with the use of a camera.
-The movement of the lower limbs is deconstructed into several consecutive moments simultaneously represented in the work, recalling the scientific and aesthetic experimentations of chronophotography.
+Rossella Biscotti's work is a montage of photographs taken in a neurorehabilitation department, in which patients re-learn to articulate movements and walk in an upright position with the aid of the Lokomat, a latest generation robotic exoskeleton.
+The action of walking has already been at the center of Biscotti's works including On Walking - Alfabeto (2017), a concrete slab that represents the twelve steps taken by the artist during several months of rehabilitation.
+This autobiographical experience is also at the origin of the work Alfabeto, in which Rossella Biscotti analyzes the dynamism of the Lokomat, crystallizing it through photography.

 The motion of the lower limbs is broken down into several consecutive moments represented simultaneously in the space of the work, evoking the scientific and aesthetic researches typical of the first chronophotos.

 2018, Fine art inkjet print on 325 gsm Hahnemuhle Baryta paper, Epson HDR inks.
 50 x 70 cm

 Edition of 50 copies + 10 artist's proofs

 The edition is printed by Fotogramma24 Buginovi & Co., Rome.